What to Wear: Clothing for Classical Music Concert

 Evening Concerts

-If you want to be dressed just right, you can never go wrong with choosing a dress code referred to as Dark Suit or Business Formal.
-What does it mean?
+If you want to strike just the right balance and play it safe, you can never go wrong with a Dark Suit or Business Formal dress code.
+What does that mean in practice?

 Jeans and T-Shirts at Rudolfinum